AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 First of all, it is necessary to obtain the definition of its Application Binary Interface (ABI).
 This can be obtained in the form of a JSON file, which will be imported into the project.

 1. It is advisable to copy the JSON file in the `src/abis` subfolder.
-2. To automatically generate TypeScript interfaces from an ABI definition, and decode event data, simply run this command from the project's root folder
+2. To automatically generate TypeScript interfaces from an ABI definition, and decode event data, simply run this command from the project's root folder.

 ```bash
 npx squid-evm-typegen --abi src/abi/ERC721.json --output src/abi/erc721.ts